NSF Innovation Corps (I-Corps) Program

 Proposed business technical ventures should be in either the idea, development, or startup stages and have a scalable impact.
 Business ideas can be from a wide variety of fields including (but not limited to) medical devices, mobile applications, software, physical products, the internet of things, social startups, hardware, wearables, or any other STEM field.

-Accepted teams must commit to attending their cohort’s training sessions, one-on-one sessions with the instructors, and the final presentation day.
+Accepted teams must commit to attending their cohort’s training sessions, office hours with the instructors, and the final presentation day.
 Failure to complete these elements of the program may be grounds for disqualification from the program and forfeiture and/or repayment of any grant awards associated with the program.

 Guidelines for Submissions